pjkundert/holo-nixpkgs/profiles/installers/README.md

 run: nix-build '<nixpkgs/nixos>' -A config.system.build.sdImage -I nixos-config=./profiles/installers/holoport-nano/default.nix.

-Burn the image to a microSD card with sudo dd if=result/sd-image/*.img /dev/sdX (see lsblk on Linux and diskutil list on macOS for the exact device name).
-Note it may be a .zst that you have to unzip using zstd before burning
+Download image and burn it to a microSD card with sudo dd if=result/sd-image/*.img of=/dev/sdX (see lsblk on Linux and diskutil list on macOS for the exact device name).
+Note it may be a .zst that you have to unpack using unzstd before burning.

 Connect Ethernet cable to HoloPort Nano, insert the microSD card, and boot.